lferrarotti74/LibHdHomerun-Docker/README.md

 Please follow our [Code of Conduct](CODE_OF_CONDUCT.md) in all interactions.

+## Support

+For issues related to this Docker container, please open an issue on [GitHub](https://github.com/lferrarotti74/LibHdHomerun-Docker/issues).

+For HDHomeRun device support, please refer to [Silicondust's support resources](https://www.silicondust.com/support/).

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.